AlexandreGranjeon/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 Adding support for invalid items export
 ---------------------------------------

-When the PIM reads the file and processes the entities we want to import, it performs several checks to ensure the values we import are valid and they respect the constraints we configured the PIM with.
+When the PIM reads the file and processes the entities we want to import, it performs several checks to make sure that the values we import are valid and they respect the constraints we configured the PIM with.

 The PIM is then capable of exporting back the invalid items that do not respect those constraints after an import operation.

 In order for our connector to support this feature, we will need to implement a few more parts in our connector:

 - ``XmlInvalidItemWriter``: a registered XML invalid writer service whose work is to export the invalid lines found during the reading and processing steps.
-- ``XmlFileIterator``: which is utilized by the ``XmlInvalidItemWriter``.
-It's used to read the imported file to find the invalid items.
+- ``XmlFileIterator``: which is used by the ``XmlInvalidItemWriter`` to read the imported file to find the invalid items.
-- ``XmlWriter``: It's responsibility is to write the invalid items back in a separate file available for download to the user.
+- ``XmlWriter``: Its responsibility is to write the invalid items back in a separate file available for download to the user.

 Create an XML file iterator class